 You do start by writing articles, but it's much more.
 If you build up a large audience, it can be one of the best hobbies that make money.

 15. Make YouTube videos

 Are you an expert at something?
 Or are you at least somewhat entertaining or funny?
-You can start a YouTube channel.
+You can start a YouTube channel making videos and even vlogging about your life.
 Once you begin gathering views and subscribers, you can monetize.
 Building up the channel takes time, but it can also be a tremendous semi-passive income source eventually.

 16. Interior decorating

 Everyone wants a cozy and stylish home.
 Some people have a knack for adding the right touches to a room to bring it all together.